 Strategy & Leadership, Financial Planning, Accounting, Budgeting & Analysis, Systems ImplementationsBiography

-As a seasoned, results-oriented professional, Scott helps clients make sound decision based on their needs in all areas of finance.
+As a seasoned, results-oriented professional, Scott helps clients make sound decision based on their needs in all areas of finance and accounting.
 Clients benefit from his 30+ years in the petroleum and convenience store industry as well as his hands-on experience in all aspects of the finance function.
-Scott is a key player in helping convenience retailers and wholesale petroleum marketers implement new PDI systems, providing them solutions to their needs in retail automation, business intelligence, financial reporting, workforce management, and end-to-end fuel supply chain management.
+Scott is a key player in helping convenience retailers and wholesale petroleum marketers implement new PDI systems, , and leverage functionality to streamline processes.
+He assists business in providing them solutions to their needs in retail automation, business intelligence, financial reporting, workforce management, and end-to-end fuel supply chain management.
 Scott was instrumental in guiding AEC (Sunoco acquisition) through their migration from FireStream software solutions to the PDI/Enterprise system.

 Scott achieved his Bachelor of Business Administration with a focus in Accounting from Texas Wesleyan University.
 He is a Certified Public Accountant and Chartered Global Management Accountant.
 Scott maintains memberships of the American Institute of Certified Public Accountants, Texas Society of Certified Public Accountants, and Financial Executives International.